 Why many businesses fall behind in their technology is that it’s difficult to keep track of what should be updated and when.
 This is especially true the greater number of IT assets you have to update, and when you don’t have an in-house IT team to track and execute.
 After all, when you’re busy running a business, updating hardware and software tends to take a backseat to other tasks.
+This is why managed IT services like the ones provided by Royal Cyber should be taken advantage of.
+Digital support and solutions shouldn’t be overlooked as a passive technology, as they do make real changes when implemented well.

-Not only does failing to update your computers negatively impact productivity and security, it can leave you without support.
+Not only does failing to update your computers negatively impact productivity and security, but it can also leave you without support.
 As manufacturers usher in technology, existing versions are eventually pushed off the radar and support is no longer offered.
 Such was the case for Windows XP operating system in April of 2014.
 And such will be the case for Windows Server 2003 R2 users when Microsoft is expected to end support in July of 2015.

 The end of support for Windows Server 2003 won’t be dreaded as XP.
 Servers are likely to be upgraded more often than PCs since they are maintained by IT techs who understand the importance of upgrading.
 Workstations and software tend to lag behind because users upgrade at their discretion.
 Plus there are far fewer of these servers to worry about compared to millions of computers with XP.